alansfyeung/248acu-website/_pages/privacy-disclaimer.md

 Questions about our unit's online privacy policy may be directed to our email address, or mailed to:

 Postal address:
-248 Army Cadet Unit
+Building 11, 248 Army Cadet Unit
-Building 11
 Victoria Barracks Sydney
+34A Moore Park Rd
-10 Oxford St, Paddington NSW 2021
+Paddington NSW 2021

 ## Disclaimer